-Cooking With Breeo: Fire Roasted Salsa
+Cooking with Breeo: Fire Roasted Salsa

-Since the beginning of Breeo, we’ve loved finding new ways to experience fire, especially when it comes to over the fire cooking.
+Since the beginning of Breeo, we’ve loved finding new ways to experience fire, especially when it comes to over-the-fire cooking.
 There’s nothing quite like building a roaring fire after carefully purchasing your favorite meat cut and then cooking it over the open flame.
 Over the years, we’ve come up with our own recipes and methods which we share with you on the Breeo Basics recipe series, and now it’s your turn to share your favorite live-fire cooking recipes!

 The Cooking With Breeo series invites you to share your recipes with the team here at Breeo and we get our friend and live-fire cooking connoisseur, Scott Garber, to give it a try.
-If you’re wanting your perfected over the fire dessert or dish to be featured on the blog, send it to email@example.com.
+If you’re wanting your perfected over-the-fire dessert or dish to be featured on the blog, send it to firstname.lastname@example.org.

 A fellow Breeo enthusiast, Tom H., submitted his Fire Roasted Salsa recipe and we just had to try it.
 Watch the video below and check out the recipe for a delicious dish to spice things up around your campfire gatherings!

 Olive Oil - enough to coat the pan

 30 Cherry Tomatoes